YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 .. note::
    Misuse of UNIX commands, such as kill-9 and ipcrm, by processes running as root can cause database damage.

-Considering the high level at which replication operates, the logical dual-site nature of YottaDB/GT.M database replication makes it virtually impossible for related database damage to occur on both originating and replicating instances.
+Considering the high level at which replication operates, the logical dual-site nature of YottaDB database replication makes it virtually impossible for related database damage to occur on both originating and replicating instances.

 To maintain application consistency, do not use DSE to repair or change the logical content of a replicated region on an originating instance.

 .. note::
-   Before attempting manual database repair, YottaDB/FIS strongly recommends backing up the entire database (all regions).
+   Before attempting manual database repair, YottaDB strongly recommends backing up the entire database (all regions).

 After repairing the database, bring up the replicating instance and backup the database with new journal files.
 MUPIP backup online allows replicating to continue during the backup.
-As stated in the Journaling chapter, the journal files prior to the backup are not useful for normal recovery.
+As stated in the `Journaling chapter <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html>`_, the journal files prior to the backup are not useful for normal recovery.

 ------------------------
 Procedures